teejdotme/resume/resume.md

 - ASP.NET MVC 4
 - ASP.NET WebAPI
 - SQL Server
+- TypeScript
+- Webpack
+- Babel
+- Git

 ### R&D: DevOps / CI-CD

+Before engaging this client, they had no CI/CD automation.
+In fact, many projects were not even stored in source control, and most applications were deployed from builds done on individual developer machines.
+I organized the transition to Git for source control and installed automation for CI/CD through Azure Devops.

+#### Technologies

+- Git
+- Azure DevOps
+- Azure YAML Pipelines
+- Docker

 ### Reusable Packages / Cross-cutting Concerns